git-keeper/git-keeper/docs/faculty-users.md

 ### Getting Help

 Run `gkeep` with no arguments to see a usage message.
-Run `gkeep` with a subcommands and no additional arguments to see a usage message for that subcommand.
+Run `gkeep` with a subcommand and no additional arguments to see a usage message for that subcommand.

 ## Creating Classes